Barmouth Sands

 Barmouth Sands is an 1835 landscape painting by the British artist William Collins.
 It portrays a view of the beach at Barmouth in North Wales, a historic port that was also developing as a seaside resort.
 Local inhabitants are shown taking their goods to market.
 Collins, a member of the Royal Academy and father of the author Wilkie Collins, was a noted painter of landscapes and genre scenes during the Regency era.
 The work was displayed at the Royal Academy's Summer Exhibition of 1835 at Somerset House.
-Today the painting is in the collection of the Guildhall Art Gallery in the City of London, having been acquired in 1902.
+Today the painting is in the collection of the Guildhall Art Gallery in the City of London, having been acquired in 1902 through the gift of Charles Gassiot.